 Find information on many health topics, listed A to Z.

-The best way to prevent getting — and spreading — the flu is to get the flu vaccine.
+The best way to protect yourself and others from getting the flu is to get vaccinated each year.

 Got the flu?
 Don’t worry quite yet.
 There are ways you can self-manage.